 Creeping savory in gardens are compact, fragrant plants at home in herb gardens or along borders or pathways.
-These easy-to-grow herbs are also well suited for containers or window boxes where the trailing stems can cascade over the edges.
-At only 2 to 4 inches tall, creeping savory plants make ideal ground covers.
+These easy-to-grow herbs are also well-suited for containers or window boxes where the trailing stems can cascade over the edges.
+At only 2 to 4 inches (5 to 10 cm.) tall, creeping savory plants make ideal ground covers.
 This hardy little herb is suitable for growing in USDA plant hardiness zones 6 through 9.
 Read to learn about growing creeping savory in your own garden.

 Creeping Savory Uses